WSU Accessibility Policies

 - Isabel Medina-Keiser is Director of Disability Services.
 Grady serves as WSU's ADA and Section 504 coordinator.

-- Carolyn Speer, Manager of Instructional Design and Access, provides guidance and training for instructional staff and for other issues.
+- Carolyn Speer, Manager of Instructional Design and Access, provides guidance and training for instructional staff and for other issues, as do many members of her team.

-- Michael Cole, Educational Accessibility Technolgist and part of the IDA team, provides course, software, and tool accessibility reviews and audits.
+- Heather Merchant, Educational Accessibility Technolgist and part of the IDA team, provides course, software, and tool accessibility reviews and audits.

 - Ali Levine, ITS Applications Training lead, provides software training the includes accessibility